shen-ee/Rush-Diving/index.md

 What have we achieved:

 * Game story confirmed:
-  Instead of making a game that maniqulate how mosquito bites to a landing game.
+  Instead of making a game that manipulated how mosquito bites to a landing game.
 * Switch the main character to human